d3fuse99/StickZero/README.md

 # StickZero
+## ⚠️ LEGAL DISCLAIMER

+This software is provided for educational purposes only.
+The authors are not responsible for any misuse, damage, or legal consequences resulting from the use of this software.
+Users are solely responsible for complying with all applicable laws and regulations in their jurisdiction.
 A hardened, modular multi-tool operating firmware for M5StickC PLUS powered by ESP32.

 **Project Status:** Production Release Engineered with an 8-app Bruce-style carousel OS, customized RGB565 photogallery engine, hardware-randomized 3x4 anti-spy security matrix, 5x IR overdrive, and deep battery power management.